enimiste/zionomicon_book_practice/README.md

   - `chapter` package : practicing chapter code
   - `exercices` package : solving exercices (at the end of each chapter there is a list of exercices to solve)

+Here the final structure.
+I will update it as i am progressing :
+- ch01_firststepswithzio :
+  - chapter
+    - ch1.scala (current)

 ## Technologies :
 - Scala 3.7.3
 - sbt 1.11.6